 Glimmer engages you not only as a listener, but also as a musical collaborator who actively shapes the performance.
-As you wave a light stick around over the course of the ten-minute piece, computer software will interpret your actions by analyzing live video of the audience, and it will relay instructions to the orchestra by changing the colors of lights on each player's stand.
+As you switch a light stick on and off over the course of the tenminute piece, computer software will interpret your actions by analyzing live video of the audience, and it will relay instructions to the orchestra by changing the colors of lights on each player's stand.

-You are seated in one of five audience groups, and your group controls a specific section of the orchestra.
-The music played by that section depends on how fast all of the people in your group are waving their light sticks.
+You are seated in one of seven audience groups, and your group controls a specific section of the orchestra.
+The music played by that section depends on the percentage of people in your group whose light sticks are turned on.
 The music also depends on how your group's light-stick activity changes over time, and on how it compares to the activities of other groups.

 Go ahead and turn on your light stick now (simply twist it).
-Great!